jundalisay/spblist/content/en/superphysics/principles/chapter-07d.md

 ---
 heading: "Chapter 7d"
+linkTitle: Eagle
-title: "The Equation for Everything: The Eagle and Gravitational Signatures"
+title: "The Equation for Everything: The Eagle"
 date: 2020-12-26
 weight: 40
 # date: 2021-06-23
-image: "/graphics/econ/eagle.jpg"
+image: "/graphics/super/egl.jpg"
 description: "The Eagle is our Equation for the movement of Everything in the physical dimension"
 icon: /icons/pantry.png
 writer: